-- (a) loans disbursed or managed by NBFC-MFIs in their capacity as channelizing agents for Central/ State Government Agencies shall be considered as a separate business segment.
-These loans shall not be included either in the numerator (qualifying assets) or the denominator (total assets) for the purpose of determining compliance with the minimum qualifying assets criteria; - (b) consequent to (a) above, the interest charged on such loans shall be excluded for determining the variance between the maximum and minimum interest rate; - (c) the cost of such funds shall not be reckoned for arriving at average cost of funds as well as interest rates charged to borrowers as per Para (49) above.
+(a) loans disbursed or managed by NBFC-MFIs in their capacity as channelizing agents for Central/ State Government Agencies shall be considered as a separate business segment.
+These loans shall not be included either in the numerator (microfinance loans) or the denominator (total assets) for the purpose of determining compliance with the minimum threshold of microfinance loans.